GIScience/ohsome-r/README.md

 will include all changes to matching OSM features with corresponding `validFrom` and `validTo` timestamps.

-Here, we request the full history of OSM buildings for the district of Schweinfurt City, filter for features that still exist and visualize all building features with their year of creation:
+Here, we request the full history of OSM buildings within 1000 m of Heidelberg main station, filter for features that still exist and visualize all building features with their year of creation:

 ``` r
 meta <- ohsome_get_metadata()